Pixate/Xamarin-PixateFreestyle/README.md

 	make

-The resulting `PixateFreestyle.dll` file can now be added to your MonoTouch project.
+The resulting `PixateFreestyle.dll` file can now be added to your Xamarin Studio project.

 ## License